ryapric/loggit/README.md

 There are indeed several logging packages available for R. `loggit`, however, takes a more modern approach approach to logging in R:

 -   Opting to use the JSON format, which is parsable by most modern software
 -   Designed with log streams in mind
 -   Unobstrusive, yet highly flexible
 -   Convenient ability to log data, then analyze that log data on the same host.

 Additionally, the boilerplate to get going with `loggit` is minimal at worst, only requiring you to point to the log file.
 If deploying your R code in a container ecosystem, you don’t even need to do that, since `loggit` will echo its formatted logs to `stdout`.
-No need to write custom formatters, handlers, levels, etc. – ***just f\&ck\#n’ loggit\!***
+No need to write custom formatters, handlers, levels, etc. – ***just f&ck#n’ loggit!***

 ## Quick Examples